To Sanders Lab Home Page

 Specific Projects:

 Many diseases are linked to protein misfolding induced by mutations or other factors.
 Peripheral myelin protein 22 (PMP22) has four transmembrane segments and is a critical component of the myelin sheath surrounding the axons of the peripheral nervous system.
 Mutations in PMP22 that result in misfolding lead to Charcot-Marie-Tooth Disease, the most common inherited disorder of the peripheral nervous system.
 Studies of the structures, folding, stability, and molecular interactions of both wild type and disease-associated mutants of human PMP22 are being conducted in order to illuminate how mutations in this protein trigger misfolding and disease.
+We are also pursuing early-stage drug discovery for compounds that have the potential to treat CMTD by modulating its folding and trafficking in the cell.
 Collaborators on this project include Profs.
-Bruce Carter, Jun Li, Carlos Vanoye, and Kevin Schey, all at Vanderbilt.
+Melanie Ohi (U Mich), Bruce Carter (VU), Anne Kenworthy (U Virginia), Jun Li (Wayne State), Carlos Vanoye (Northwestern U), Lars Plate, and Kevin Schey (VU).

 PMP22